 Due to the special circumstances imposed by COVID-19, many events are being postponed or cancelled.
 Please look through the calendar to see which events are affected.

 This event is postponed to 2022.
-The new dates will be announced soon.
+New submission dates will be proposed as soon as possible.

 Cement is the main constituent of concrete, the most widely used building material today and which will continue to be in the years to come.
 Its production generates CO2 emissions.
 It is, thus, of primary importance to optimize the utilization of cement in concrete constructions, while checking that these constructions have lifespan compatible with the stakes of the sustainable development.
 It is essential, to take up the challenge, to use adapted tools of quantification making it possible to rigorously and reliably justify the strategic and technical choices adopted.